Texas Hill Country Maps

 And, the view larger map button will give you a full screen view with even more options.

-Another great thing about various Texas Hill Country Maps, is that they can help you plan a day trip, or a weekend getaway.
+Another great thing about various Texas Hill Country Maps, is that they can help you plan a day trip, a driving tour, or a weekend getaway.
 They give you route options.

 In this example below, a trip from Austin to Boerne shouldn't take much more than an hour and a half.
 Of course you choose the route (through the Texas Hill Country or along the Interstate).